 Humanity & Inclusion also aims to provide quality and accessible rehabilitation services in Rwanda, notably by providing support to the Rwanda Occupational Therapy Association, which organises awareness-raising sessions on occupational therapy and the like, and by helping improve the quality of training for occupational therapists.

 Humanity & Inclusion promotes the inclusion of Rwandan people with disabilities in society in terms of access to health care, education, sport and so on, in particular at community level.
 The organisation offers support to disabled people’s organisations, providing them with technical and financial assistance.
 This enables these organisations to pursue actions to promote the rights and civic participation of people with disabilities.

-In order to improve the ways in which disability is dealt with in Rwanda, Handicap International is conducting occupational therapy training and simultaneously is calling on the government to recognise the profession at national level.
+In order to improve the ways in which disability is dealt with in Rwanda, HI is conducting occupational therapy training and simultaneously is calling on the government to recognise the profession at national level.
 The organisation is also working to improve epilepsy prevention and care, especially for mothers and children.

 Rwanda is slowly recovering from the genocide of the Tutsis, which left 800,000 people dead in 1994.